csumit249/Data-_science-/README.md

       – Quantitative variables are those for which arithmetic operations like addition and differences make sense.

  Example 1.1 (individuals and variables).
 We consider two populations - the first is the nations of the world and the second is the people who live in those countries.
-Below is a collection of variables that might be used to study these populations. nations people population size age time zones height average rainfall gender life expectancy ethnicities mean income annual income literacy rate literacy capital city mother’s maiden name largest river marital status
+Below is a collection of variables that might be used to study these populations.

+ nations-         people
+population size-  age
+time zones-       height
+average rainfall- gender
+life expectancy-  ethnicities
+mean income-      annual income literacy rate-    literacy capital city-     mother’s maiden name largest river-    marital status